gift-surg/GIFT-Grab/CONTRIBUTING.md

 We appreciate any contribution to GIFT-Grab, be it a bug report, feature request, general feedback or source code.
 Please see the relevant section below for guidelines.

-If you have other questions, suggestions, etc. you can also contact Dzhoshkun Shakir (d.shakir [at] ucl.ac.uk) directly.
+If you have other questions, suggestions, etc. you can also contact Dzhoshkun Shakir (dzhoshkun.shakir [at] gmail.com) directly.

 # Submitting a bug report or a feature request